Skip to content

 There is no one correct posture..
 We all use different postures and positions.
 Our posture can also reflect how we feel, our mood.
 Sitting for long periods is not dangerous as our spines are strong and robust but regular movement and increasing our activity levels is good for our health generally.
 Aim to change position as regularly as you can, and get up and move around after 30 minutes.

-Pain in the upper back is not usually serious and does not usually need any scans or investigations.
+Pain in the mid and upper back is not usually serious and does not usually need any scans or investigations.
 For many people the pain will not last long and will often resolve by itself over about 6 weeks.
 Heat and massage (using a ball or foam roller) can help relieve any muscle tightness.
 Exercising to strengthen your muscles is likely to reduce the risk of your pain returning or of developing long-term pain.

 Stretching